somdoron/AsyncIO/README.md

 }
 ```

-## Compiling
+## Compiling and Testing

-To compile:
+To compile from source:

 * Download [Visual Studio 2017](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio).
 Ensure it is updated to v15.5.2.
 * Ensure the component `.NET Core Runtime` is installed.
+This installs .NET Core v1.x.
 * Download and install [.NET Core SDK v2.1.2](https://www.microsoft.com/net/download/windows).

 On compile, the NuGet package will be created in the `\bin\Release` directory.

+If ReSharper is installed, the `NUnit` tests can be run.

-To test the compiled NuGet package, in Visual Studio 2017 options under `Visual Studio Package Manager`, you can add the `\bin\Release` directory with the NuGet package in it.
-This NuGet package will then be available to install in other projects.
+To test the compiled NuGet package:
+* In Visual Studio 2017 options under `Visual Studio Package Manager`, add the `\bin\Release` directory which contains the newly compiled NuGet package.
+* This NuGet package will then be available to install in another project, for testing purposes.
+* When adding the test NuGet package to another project, remember to select the custom respository on the top right hand side under `Package Source`.